 John Surtees - racing legend and the oldest living F1 champion

-Following the death of the Australian Sir Jack Brabham on 19 May 2014 at the age of 88, Surtees became the oldest surviving Formula One World Champion.
+Following the death of the Australian Sir Jack Brabham in May 2014, Surtees became the oldest surviving Formula One World Champion.
 He was also the oldest surviving 500cc/MotoGP World Champion, following the death of his friend and rival Geoff Duke, who died at the age of 92 in 2015.
+Surtees died on March 10, 2017, at the age 83.